pFindStudio/pChem/README.md

 python close_identify.py
 ```

-For more detailed usage, please refer to the instruction.
+For more detailed usage, please refer to the user guid.